playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

   - [`clip-path`](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path)
   - [`mask`](https://developer.mozilla.org/en-US/docs/Web/CSS/mask) / [`mask-image`](https://developer.mozilla.org/en-US/docs/Web/CSS/mask-image) / [`mask-border`](https://developer.mozilla.org/en-US/docs/Web/CSS/mask-border)

-> This list is non-exhaustive, but contains most of the highlights of when a stacking context is created.
+> This list is non-exhaustive but contains most of the highlights of when a stacking context is created.

 It's worth mentioning that if a stacking context is created, then the element that created said stacking context is treated with priority `z` axis ordering.